datascienceconfidential/datascienceconfidential.github.io/_posts/2025-02-06-yuan-dynasty-inflation.md

 <a name="myfootnote3">3</a>: Confusingly, the dynasty shares its name 元 (both in English and Chinese) with the name of China's modern-day currency.

 <a name="myfootnote4">4</a>: This post is the first time I have used the ggplot R package in my own work and, as you can see, I'm new to it.
 I still don't see how it's superior to base graphics, although it has [really good documentation](https://ggplot2.tidyverse.org/).

+<a name="myfootnote5">5</a>: Edit: The full R script for this model is a bit long to include in the post, so (after tidying it up a bit and fixing some bugs) I put it in a [Github repo](https://github.com/rtrvale/yuan_inflation).